nflverse/nfldata/DATASETS.md

 ``` r
 trades <- read_csv("https://raw.githubusercontent.com/leesharpe/nfldata/master/data/trades.csv")
 ```
 Credit to [Pro Football Reference](https://www.pro-football-reference.com) for this information.
-Data begins with trades occurring in 2010 or later than affected the 2011 or future drafts.
+Data begins with trades occurring 2010-05-01 or later

 Columns:
 - `trade_id`: Arbitrary integer identifying the trade.
 All rows with the same number are part of the same trade.